taubman33/react-router/README.md

       </nav>
       <main>
         <Route path="" render={}/>
-        // render and component are both options we can use.
+        // render and component props are two options we can use.
-        // we will cover them both
         <Route path="" component={}/>
       </main>
     </div>